hqc8848/MicroTools/README.md

 1. Not for Windows
 2. You need to download some extra things to make this works better.
-3. I'll be sorry if there's any typo or bad grammars, gotta know I'm not a person that borned in a English family.
+3. I'll be sorry if there's any typo or bad grammars, you know, nobody speak English in my family.
 ## Why "Not for Windows"?

 Because I can't use `\033[0m` or `\e[0m` (the most import thing in these files) as well on Windows platforms, and UNIX commands (`os.system("")`) also didn't work on it.